 - Kenai River along Cooper Landing Area: Pullover alongside the Kenai River to take in views of pristine, turquoise water.

 - Ninilchik Russian Orthodox Church: You’ll feel like you’re in a fairytale storybook when you stop on the grounds of this church in Ninilchik, AK.
-Amid beautiful architecture and steeples, you’ll stand amid wildflowers and daises.
-The exterior is great for photography while the interior is chalked full of history.
+Amid beautiful architecture and steeples, you’ll stand amid beautiful views and wildflowers.
+The exterior is great for photography while the interior is chock full of history.

 - Anchor River State Recreation Area: As you near your final destination, make one last stop at Anchor River.
 This recreation area is the furthest west you can drive in North America.
 Just one more thing to check off your Alaskan bucket list!